 Blood and urine tests may be done to look for systemic disorders such systemic lupus erythematosus, dermatomyositis, or hepatitis C. The blood tests may include:

 Skin biopsy shows inflammation of the small blood vessels.

 The goal of treatment is to reduce inflammation.

-Your doctor may tell you to stop taking a medicine that could be causing this condition.
-Do not stop taking any medicine without first talking to your doctor.
+Your provider will tell you to stop taking medicines that could be causing this condition.

-Allergic vasculitis usually goes away over time.
+Hypersensitivity vasculitis most often goes away over time.
 The condition may come back in some people.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of allergic vasculitis.
+Call your provider if you have symptoms of hypersensitivity vasculitis.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.